TTNRT/status-code/content/issues/2023-10-21-us-east-outage.md

 A message was just published from our provider today.

 > Due to issues with the PCIe not detecting and I guess how server equipment works, this has been aborted, however - Blue Zenith has now have one of the 10 TB drives and will be used for backups.
 Thanks for sticking around.

+## Update 3

+US East is back up!
+Thank you for waiting!